traveloka/terraform-aws-rds-postgres/README.md

 terraform-aws-rds-postgres
 ==========================
-Terraform module which creates an AWS RDS Postgres and Route 53 record set.
+Terraform module which creates an AWS RDS Postgres.

 Requirements
 ------------